The biology of narcissism and the case for research

 I am a man and that means I am a combination of two very different animals: I am at once the father of my son, and the child of my parents.
 One of these two will have been in charge for most of the day.

 At the most basic level, we might consider baseline motivation to be subserving homeostasis: the need to find food, shelter and to be alert to danger.
-Unlike the adult which is capable of serving these needs by its own action, the infant’s motivation references not its own action but the action of the carer.
-It is proposed that the “passive” system modulating motivation to elicit the action of the carer is necessarily distinct at a cognitive level from that of the mature personality where baseline motivation drives the individual’s own behaviour: the adult baseline system situates the individual as the subject, the originator of action, whereas the infant personality is situated as the object, as the recipient or beneficiary of the actions of its carers.
+Unlike the adult which is capable of serving these needs by its own action, the infant’s motivation is passive, referencing not its own action but the action of the carer.
+This model rests upon the proposition that the ‘passive’ system modulating motivation to elicit the action of the carer is necessarily distinct from that of the mature personality where baseline motivation drives the individual’s own behaviour: the healthy adult baseline system situates the individual as the subject, the originator of action, whereas the infant personality is situated as the object, the recipient or beneficiary of the actions of its carers.

-The model rejects the assumption, valid in the case of instrumental motivation, that the degree of baseline motivation is a matter of its intensity, and proposes that baseline motivation is the output of a cognitive variable derived from the processing of the urgency of action.
-It further proposes the co-existence of passive and active baseline motivation in the normal personality as a mechanism having a direct bearing upon the individual’s capacity for narcissistic behaviour.
+The model rejects the assumption, valid in the case of instrumental motivation, that the degree of baseline motivation is a matter of its intensity.
+It proposes that baseline motivation is the output of a cognitive variable derived from the processing of the urgency of action.
+It further proposes the co-existence of passive and active baseline motivation in the normal personality as a mechanism having a direct bearing upon the individual’s propensity for narcissistic and manipulative behaviour.

 Active: the police push the activists back